-As surely as a horse owner wants to find a (clean, straight) leg at each corner on a horse, when it comes to buying a dressage horse they will talk about four key attributes: good movement, temperament, breeding and conformation.
+As surely as a horse owner wants to find a (clean, straight) leg at each corner on a horse, when it comes to looking at dressage horses for sale they will talk about four key attributes: good movement, temperament, breeding and conformation.

 But in which order should these things be considered?
 Where should you — and should you not — consider compromising; and are those attributes ranked in a different order of importance when it’s an amateur buying a horse rather than a professional?